mapsplugin/cordova-plugin-googlemaps-doc/articles/before_post_your_issue/README.md

 Hi, thank you for using the cordova-googlemaps-plugin.

 If you find yourself here, you may have some issues using this plugin.
-I would like to help you to solve your issues as well as improve this plugin as much as possible.
+I would like to help you solve your issues as well as improve this plugin as much as possible.
 But in order to do this, I also need your help as much as possible.
 Please read below in an effort to effectively accomplish this.

 -------